Kansas Man Arrested In Shooting That Reportedly Targeted Foreigners

 A Kansas man is charged with murder in a shooting that left one man dead and two others wounded.
 Two of the victims are originally from India; their assailant was reportedly heard yelling "get out of my country" just before opening fire.

-The incident occurred at Austins Bar & Grill in Olathe, Kan., where two of the victims, Srinivas Kuchibhotla and Alok Madasani, work for Garmin, which has its U.S. headquarters in the town.
+The incident occurred at Austins Bar & Grill in Olathe, Kan.
+Two of the victims, Srinivas Kuchibhotla and Alok Madasani, work for Garmin, which has its U.S. headquarters in the town.
 Police say Adam Purinton, 51, shot the two men as well as another bar patron who intervened on their behalf.

-Kuchibhotla, 32, died after being taken to a hospital; Madasani , 32, is recovering from the attack, as is the other victim, Ian Grillot, 24.
+Kuchibhotla, 32, died after being taken to a hospital; Madasani, 32, is recovering from the attack, as is the other victim, Ian Grillot, 24.

 Witnesses say the violence in Olathe, about 20 miles southwest of Kansas City, seemed to be aimed at foreigners.
 The Kansas City Star reports: